-The first and last shots of Michael Rosenbaum (as Lex Luthor) are identical.
-In "Pilot", Lex turns to the camera after stepping out of his car at the "LexCorp" plant, and in "Finale Part II", President-elect Lex Luthor turns around to face the press cameras in an identical manner.
+The first and last close shots of Michael Rosenbaum (as Lex Luthor) are identical.
+In the series premiere he leaves his car out of the Luthorcorp plant, and appears as President Lex Luthor in the series finale in a very same manner.

 A "Chlois" theory was developed by fans who believed the character of Chloe Sullivan was this series' version of Lois Lane.
 The theory lived on even after Lois herself was introduced, with the "possibilities" that Lois would die or the two would switch identities.

 Clark's general fear that he might not be able to keep from hurting Lana during physical intimacy and especially his tense season five conversation with Chloe about this are references to a classic 1969 essay by science fiction author Larry Niven called "Man of Steel, Woman of Kleenex."
 In that article, Niven postulates that Superman/Clark Kent would be unable to have a sexual relationship with a non-superpowered woman, since his involuntary lack of physical control could result in catastrophic injury to his partner.

 The "Smallville Season Eleven" comic book series reveal that Oliver and Chloe's son is named Jonathan.
 In DC continuity, Jonathan Samuel Kent is the name of Clark and Lois' son, who in 2016 took the mantle of Superboy.